HEASARC/heasarc-tutorials/pySAS_pipeline_testing.md

 myobs.basic_setup(overwrite=False,repo='sciserver',
                    rerun=False,run_rgsproc=False,
                    epproc_args={'options':'-V 1'},emproc_args={'options':'-V 1'})

-# --> Check into specifically downloading data and making things "portable" over time

-# --> on fornax, cannot write to data directory

-# --> codes and final data to do in permanent storage, temporary files in temp space

-# benchmark against notebook, understand disk space used

-# key words to use: using XMM on fornax to enable cluster analysis
-# they like to see data combined from different archives and utilized

 # as outlined in the XMM introductory tutorial, odf.basic_setup() handles a variety of initial tasks required for XMM-Newton data processing.
 Specifically:
 # -- basic_setup will check for you if data_dir (your path to where you want the data) exists already, and it will generate this file/path if not